rfattaljaef/rfattaljaef.github.io/_pages/about.md

   - /about.html
 ---

 ROBERTO N. FATTAL JAEF is a Senior Economist in the Macroeconomics and Growth team of the World Bank’s Research Department.
-His research interest cover various areas of macroeconomics, with a special emphasis on economic growth.
-Current and recent research topics include: 1) understanding the role of market distortions for firm level behavior, entrepreneurship, and long run macroeconomic outcomes; 2) investigating the micro and macro patterns of transition growth paths, 3) studying the role of credit for business cycle.
-Prior to joining the Bank, he worked at the International Monetary Fund’s Research department (2011-2013).
+His research interests cover various areas of macroeconomics, with a special emphasis on economic growth.
+Current and recent research topics include: 1) understanding the role of market distortions for firm-level behavior, entrepreneurship, and long-run macroeconomic outcomes; 2) investigating the micro and macro patterns of transition growth paths; 3) studying the role of credit for business cycle.
+Prior to joining the Bank, he worked at the International Monetary Fund’s Research Department (2011-2013).
 He holds a Ph.D. in Economics from UCLA.

  **Research Interests**  Macroeconomics, International Macroeconomics, Economic Development.